Our team at Shane Smith Law will review your case, free of charge, and explain your legal options.

 Speak with Our Empathetic Lawyers Today

 If you or a loved one has suffered closed brain injury from an Atlanta car accident, you may be eligible to seek compensation if the accident was caused by another person's negligence.
-A brain injury attorney can help you get compensation for medical expenses, loss of income or earning potential, long term care and therapy, and pain and suffering.
+A brain injury attorney in Atlanta can help you get compensation for medical expenses, loss of income or earning potential, long term care and therapy, and pain and suffering.

 Millions of Dollars Obtained